Essential Skills for Call Centre Managers

 As a call centre manager, planning and coordinating team schedules is important.
 This helps ensure good coverage and proper staffing levels.
 Managers must understand staffing requirements, anticipate peak periods, and allocate resources accordingly.
 By effectively managing schedules, managers can minimise downtime and maximise productivity.

-Creating a maximise schedule involves more than assigning shifts.
+Creating a maximised schedule involves more than assigning shifts.
 It requires a deep understanding of each team member’s strengths, weaknesses, and preferences.
-Managers can create a schedule that encourages teamwork and keeps service quality high.
+Managers can create a schedule that encourages teamwork and maintains service quality.
 They should consider employee availability, skills, and workload.

 Agent Management and Development